Pitayan/rotala/doc/docs/build.md

 ## Prefix
 **Rotala** keeps all of its classes without prefixes by default.
 To Avoid class name collisions while introducing **Rotala** to your project, it is preferable to add a custom prefix to the existing classes.
-Prefix is enabled by a [PostCSS](https://postcss.org){class="link link-doc"} plugin [postcss-simple-vars](https://github.com/postcss/postcss-simple-vars){class="link link-doc"}.
+Prefix is enabled by a [PostCSS](https://postcss.org){class="ro-link ro-link-doc"} plugin [postcss-simple-vars](https://github.com/postcss/postcss-simple-vars){class="ro-link ro-link-doc"}.

 ```css {}
 /* Prefix */